-After over a decade of positive activity, the yield spread went negative in mid-2019, averaging -0.04 points in July 2019.
-Further, the yield spread continues its race to the bottom, sinking to -0.3 in the first week of August.
+After over a decade of positive activity, the yield spread went negative in mid-2019, averaging -0.19 points in September 2019.
 This inversion follows a long downward trend that began in 2014.
 Today’s negative spread is the result of higher short-term interest rates stimulated by the Federal Reserve (the Fed) during 2018, and bond market investors seeing less future growth as the economy slows.

-When the yield spread figure goes negative, as it did in mid-2019, it forecasts a recession to arrive in 12 months.
-Therefore, real estate professionals can prepare for the next recession to arrive in mid-2020.
+When the yield spread figure goes negative, as it first did in mid-2019, it forecasts a recession to arrive in 12 months.
+For historical reference, the last time the spread went negative was in late-2006, one year before the Great Recession hit.
+Therefore, real estate professionals can prepare for our next recession to arrive in mid-2020.
 In the meantime, sales volume and prices will continue to decrease.
 Agents and brokers seeking to survive the continued slowdown will make themselves more competitive by expanding their practice to make up for reduced sales.

 Confidence about the year to come